 Well, many young developers start using programming with Python since it is rather an easy language.
 Its code is simple, it can be read easily.
 Developers can quickly start dealing with it.
 Moreover, developers can even quickly understand the code written by other developers, that is also very important.

-Anyone who wants can make changes in the language code since it is open source language.
-This fact became one of the reasons for such a great popularity.
+Anyone who wants can make changes in the language code since it is an open-source language.
+This fact became one of the reasons for such great popularity.

 High Integration Level

 Python can function with many languages, that is why it is often integrated into applications created using Java or C language.

 Also, if there is a necessity to change a platform, no need to change the code base, the Python-based project will surely be functioning properly.